 Now clamp your clothespin around the cinched part of the tissue paper, and fluff the wings up a bit.

-To decorate the wings, we dipped wine corks into a bit of paint, and stamped the tissue paper with them.
+The hooligans glued googly eyes to their clothespin butterfly bodies.
+Then to decorate the wings, they dipped wine corks into paint, and stamped the tissue paper with them.

 To make an antenna for your butterfly, fold a pipe-cleaner in half and curl each end around your finger, We attached it to the butterfly by pinching the folded “V” end of the pipe-cleaner into the clothespin to attach it to the butterfly.